 In this period, not only have existing schools in the nongovernment sector been supported with government assistance, but new schools and school systems have flourished.
 Mid-nineteenth century participants in school provision at the primary level have returned, with the Anglicans, Uniting Church, Lutherans and others building new schools.
 These, along with new secondary colleges are sufficiently supported by state aid to charge low- to middle-range fees, enabling a greater proportion of Australian families to participate in a growing school market.

 The broad social policy context for this change in education was the rise of neoliberalism, or economic rationalism as it tended to be named in Australia.
 Big government, it was argued, was inefficient and wasteful; smaller government, encouraging the production of markets of private and corporate providers, was expected to bring dividends in the more efficient management of services and resources.
 Smaller government would improve a country’s citizens by making them less reliant on the ‘nanny’, welfare state.
-It was easy to imagine schools, government, but especially nongovernment, operating under these new circumstances, though the continuing agreed need for compulsory attendance, and making sure that schooling was available in areas where markets could not operate, were hindrances.
+It was easy to imagine schools, government, but especially nongovernment, operating under these new circumstances, though the agreed continuing need for compulsory attendance, and making sure that schooling was available in areas where markets could not operate, were hindrances.

 Along with the older churches, newer groups of so-called ‘Christian’, and other school providers, are supported with government funding.
 As a result of policy associated with multiculturalism and social diversity another group of schools based on ethno-religious-national communities has been founded.
 These included schools of various Jewish sects, Maronite Catholic, Greek Orthodox, Muslim and many more.
 The Catholic church has been astute in their use of government funding to consolidate their share of the school market.
 The growth in religious (or faith) schools is remarkable considering the decline in religious faith amongst the Australian population over the period.
 It suggests that faith schools are often chosen by families for reasons other than religious.